krossovochkin/SmallestAPK/README.md

 Why?
 ----------
-Tons of code, gygabytes of resources, high speed internet connection...
+Tons of code, gygabytes of resources, high speed internet connection...<br>
-Nowadays applications in Google Play Store looks like a big monsters.
+Nowadays applications in Google Play Store looks like a big monsters.<br>
-But what is the smallest apk file that can be created?
+But what is the smallest apk file that can be created?<br>
-I just tried to figure out it by myself.
+I just tried to figure out it by myself.<br>
 I didn't try to play with bytes directly – I used command line and available tools.

 Let's start
 -----------
-Because apk size can be various depending on tools and libs version, I mention them.
+Because apk size can be various depending on tools and libs version, I mention them.<br>
 At first, we need to install all the soft needed:
  - JDK 1.7.0_11: http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html#jdk-7u11-oth-JPR
  - Android SDK 22.3: http://dl.google.com/android/android-sdk_r22.3-windows.zip